 Common Behavioral Signs of Heroin Addiction

-If you notice these or any other unusual physical or behavioral indicators, it’s time to get your loved one the help that they need.
+If you notice these or any other unusual physical or behavioral indicators, it’s time to get your loved one the help they need.

 We partner with families just like yours every day to pull members back from the brink of fatal overdose.
 Heroin addiction is like a ticking clock, and the sooner you intervene, the better your chances of saving your loved one are.
 Recovery Unplugged provides a comprehensive care experience to help you and your loved one through each stage of the treatment and recovery processes:

 You can’t, nor should you have to, take in the responsibility of saving your loved one from heroin addiction all by yourself.
 Interventions are an effective means of rallying together on your loved one’s behalf to save their lives and get them into treatment.
 Recovery Unplugged offers trained and experienced certified addiction interventionists.
 Our intervention team will work with you to organize and execute the process, helping to reduce tension and conflict and keep emotion out of it.
-Addiction interventions can very easily go off the rails if the process becomes overtly emotional-be prepared for indignation, name-calling, yelling and screaming-but they’re also a great way to show your addicted family member how much their loved.
+Addiction interventions can very easily go off the rails if the process becomes overtly emotional-be prepared for indignation, name-calling, yelling and screaming-but they’re also a great way to show your addicted family member how much they're loved.

 If you convince your loved one to seek treatment for heroin addiction, they will need help rebalancing their brain chemistry and managing their physical and psychological withdrawal symptoms.
 It is highly recommended that your loved one receive professional medical detox from trained doctors and nurses who can provide safe, compassionate relief from withdrawal and intervene in the event of a medical emergency.
-Recovery Unplugged offers medical detox at our locations in Austin, TX; Lake Worth, FL and Brentwood, TN.
-The process typically lasts around three to seven days, but can go longer, depending on your loved one’s progress and ongoing care needs.
+Recovery Unplugged offers medical detox at our locations in Austin, TX, Lake Worth, FL and Brentwood, TN.
+The process typically lasts around three to seven days but can go longer, depending on your loved one’s progress and ongoing care needs.

 Your loved one needs help for the “before-and-after” trauma and triggers that led them to heroin abuse in the first place.
 Our music-assisted heroin rehab programs address the root causes and triggers of your loved one’s addiction while providing assistance, support and care for the psychological and lifestyle damage they faced while they were using.
 Recovery Unplugged offers a variety of heroin rehab options, including inpatient, outpatient and residential, to accommodate your loved one’s care needs and lifestyle.